khfong26/daily-quests-app/TESTING_CHECKLIST.md

 **Testing Checklist:**

-* [ ] Last active date is saved in localStorage.
+* [*] Last active date is saved in localStorage.
-* [ ] On refresh, if the day changed, a console message indicates 'new day detected'.
+* [*] On refresh, if the day changed, a console message indicates 'new day detected'.
-* [ ] No quest or streak logic is changed yet.
+* [*] No quest or streak logic is changed yet.

 ---

 ## Step 5c — Reset daily quests on new day

 **Agent Prompt:**
-"Using the date tracking, automatically reset daily quests when a new day is detected.
-Weekly and normal quests should remain unchanged.
-Persist state in localStorage."
+"Implement reset behavior for recurring quests:

+Daily quests reset automatically when a new day begins.

+Weekly quests remain until completed manually.
+Remove the old 'End Day' button from the UI since automatic reset is now in place."

 **Testing Checklist:**

-* [ ] Daily quests reset automatically on new day.
+* [*] Daily quests reset automatically on new day.
-* [ ] Weekly quests are untouched.
+* [*] Weekly quests are untouched.
-* [ ] Normal quests are untouched.
+* [*] Normal quests are untouched.
-* [ ] Daily reset persists correctly in localStorage.
+* [*] Daily reset persists correctly in localStorage.

 ---